 if you were air, if you were made of air, yes, yes.

 In the fourth stanza of this poem, the poet still wants to love her lover even if she were made of air.
 This is the last element out of the four discussed above.
 The poet here compares her lover with the air, which renders a sense of emptiness.
 As we know the air is hallowing with no physical form.

-This means that despite of all these, she will continue to love her lover no matter whether she/he is made of water, stone, fire or air.
-Her love towards her/him will continue to persist.
+This means that despite all these, she will continue to love her lover no matter whether she/he is made of water, stone, fire, or air.
+Her love for her/him will continue to persist.

-The final stanza of the poem, ‘Answer’ by Carol Ann Duffy is the gist of what the poet said in above stanza.
+The final stanza of the poem, ‘Answer’ by Carol Ann Duffy is the gist of what the poet said in the above stanza.
 This stanza repeats what she compared above.
 It is in fact an emphatic reiteration of what she says from the very first stanza of the poem.
 The poet is not a bit hesitant in answering in a sacred vow tone.
-She says that whether you were made of fire, stone, water, air, or were none of all these, or even were a death, she would continue to love her/him despite of all these facts.
+She says that whether you were made of fire, stone, water, air, or were none of all these, or even was death, she would continue to love her/him despite all these facts.
 No matter how bitter, dangerous, ugly, and harmful they are.
-Her lover towards her lover will always persist and she is not going to give up in any condition.
+Her love for her lover will always persist and she is not going to give up under any condition.

 About Carol Ann Duffy

-Very worried with the questioning of certain accepted gender norms, Duffy’s work also had to put it to scores of racial prejudice, religious bigotry, the nuclear nightmare, the political indifference projected by the Thatcher administration towards the jobless and the under-privileged.
+Very worried with the questioning of certain accepted gender norms, Duffy’s work also had to put it to scores of racial prejudice, religious bigotry, the nuclear nightmare, and the political indifference projected by the Thatcher administration towards the jobless and the underprivileged.